Automorphisms and monomorphisms of direct products of virtually solvable minimax groups: Introduction

-A crucial step in proving Theorem~\ref{thm:A-abstractLieAlgebras} is a \emph{Krull-Schmidt theorem} for Lie algebras establishing uniqueness of a direct sum decomposition into indecomposable summands (Theorem~\ref{thm:KalgebraicKrullSchmidt}).
-This result is \cite[Theorem 3.3]{FGH13}, but crucially contains an error when some of the factors are abelian, for which we provide a simple counterexample in Example~\ref{example:counterexampleFHS}.
+An important step in proving Theorem~\ref{thm:A-abstractLieAlgebras} is a \emph{Krull-Schmidt theorem} for Lie algebras establishing uniqueness of a direct sum decomposition into indecomposable summands (Theorem~\ref{thm:KalgebraicKrullSchmidt}).
+This corresponds to \cite[Theorem 3.3]{FGH13}, but that theorem contains a crucial error if some of the factors are abelian, for which we provide a simple counterexample in Example~\ref{example:counterexampleFHS}.

 We prove a novel \emph{\(K\)-algebraic} variant for both the Krull-Schmidt theorem and Theorem~\ref{thm:A-abstractLieAlgebras}, for the Lie algebras of linear algebraic groups defined over some subfield \(K\subset\mathbb C\).
 In this setting, we consider \emph{\(K\)-algebraic} Lie algebra endomorphisms, i.e.\ endomorphisms that arise as differentials of \(K\)-defined algebraic group endomorphisms.
 We say a \(K\)-defined linear algebraic group \(\G\) is \(K\)-indecomposable if \(\G\) cannot be written as a direct product of non-trivial \(K\)-defined Zariski closed subgroups.
-See Subsection~\ref{subsec:PreliminariesLAG} for our conventions concerning linear algebraic groups.
+Similarly, we say its Lie algebra \(\mathfrak g\) is \(K\)-algebraically indecomposable if it cannot be written as a direct sum of two Lie ideals that arise as the Lie algebras of \(K\)-defined Zariski closed subgroups of \(\G\).
+See Section~\ref{sec:PreliminariesLAG} for our conventions concerning linear algebraic groups.

 Since the proof for abstract Lie algebras is simpler, over \(\mathbb R\) it is available in \cite{FGH13}, and the main conceptual steps are the same, we give a detailed proof only in the \(K\)-algebraic case, see Subsections~\ref{subsec:KAlgebraicKS} and~\ref{subsec:KalgebraicAutomorphismsOfADirectSumOfLieAlgebras}.